marty-oehme/pubs-extract/README.md

 ## Issues

 A note on the extraction.
-Highlights in pdfs are somewhat difficult to parse (as are most things in them).
+Highlights in pdfs can be somewhat difficult to parse (as are most things in them).
 Sometimes they contain the selected text that is written on the page, sometimes they contain the annotators thoughts as a note, sometimes they contain nothing.
 This plugin makes an effort to find the right combination and extract the written words,